 Thanksgiving is just around the corner, and for most, that means plenty of food and time with loved ones.
-But despite all the fun that comes during the holiday season, Thanksgiving is also be one of the most dangerous holidays.
+However, despite all the fun that comes during the holiday season, Thanksgiving is also one of the most dangerous holidays.
 Every year, there are kitchen fires, home robberies, car accidents and more.
 That’s why Thanksgiving safety is so important.
 Don’t put yourself at risk this year by following our tips below.

 Millions of people go out of town for Thanksgiving every year.
-Unfortunately, would-be burglars often consider unattended homes an easy target for theft.
-Break-in crimes tend to spike during the holiday season, so take precautions to protect your home from burglary.
-Start by securing your premises and locking all windows and doors.
-Set your lights on an automatic timer to suggest that someone may be home while you are away.
-If possible, have a friend or neighbor check in on your house while you are out of town, and never, ever post your travel plans on social media websites.
+Unfortunately, burglars often consider unattended homes an easy target for theft.
+Break-in crimes tend to spike during the holiday season, so take precautions to protect your home from break-ins.

 Are you hosting Thanksgiving at your house this year?
 Then, you should remember that Thanksgiving safety is just as important as Thanksgiving dinner.
 If you will have small children running about your home, be sure to lock up any dangerous items first.
 This may include matches, kitchen knives and cleaning chemicals.
-Avoid leaving appliance or window covering cords dangling wear children could reach them.
-If possible, provide a designated play area to ensure the floors throughout your home stay clean of toys and items that could present a fall hazard.
+Also, avoid leaving appliance or window covering cords dangling wear children can reach them.
+If possible, provide a designated play area to ensure the floors throughout your home stay clear of toys and items that could cause someone to fall or injure themselves.